zitadel/zitadel/MEETING_SCHEDULE.md

 Dear community,

 This week's office hour is dedicated for you to drop by and ask any questions you may have about ZITADEL.
-We are happy to discuss anything from Actions to Zero downtime deployments.
+We are happy to discuss anything, from Actions to Zero downtime deployments.

 Join us on the stage or ask your questions in the chat next Wednesday in the office hours channel on Discord.
 We're looking forward to have a nice chat with you.